padolsey/sonic.js/README.md

  * `['bezier', startX, startY, endX, endY, cp1x, cp1y, cp2x, cp2y]`
  * `['arc', cx, cy, radius, startDegree, endDegree]` (degrees, not radians!)

-### How does it work?

-Sonic works by drawing a shape (by default a square, `fillRect`) at tiny intervals along a pre-defined path.
-You define the path via the `path` option.

 ### More control: